-As one of Germany’s most iconic dogs, the Rottweiler is easily one of the best companion and guard dogs we have.
+As one of Germany’s most iconic dogs breed, the Rottweiler is easily one of the best companion and guard dogs we have in the canine kingdom.
 They’re sensitive, affectionate but also brave when need be.
 For these reasons, the Rottie makes an excellent dog to crossbreed with.

 In North America, the Rottweiler is undeniably a prevalent breed.
 In fact, they’ve consistently made AKC’s top 10 most popular dog breeds list each year.
 As a result, they’re some of the most popular mixes, as there’s really no short supply of Rottweilers to crossbreed with.

-From obvious mixes like the Rotterman to the less obvious, such as the Dachsweiler, there’s a perfect Rottweiler mix for everyone, in any situation.
-The list is essentially endless, but here are our favorite Rottie mixes.
+From obvious mixes like the Rotterman to the less common, such as the Dachsweiler, there’s a perfect Rottweiler mix for everyone, in any situation.
+The list is essentially endless, but here are our favorite Rottweiler mixes that will surprise you.

 RECOMMENDED: 21 Most Interesting Dog Mixes